Topic-specific policies

 Given that the entire ISO27k approach is risk-aligned, identifying, evaluating and treating information risks is fundamental.

-The standard tackles the thorny issue of how to use ISO/IEC 27001 Annex A describing its use as an incomplete set of possible controls to be checked for relevance to mitigate the organisation’s identified information [security] risks - in other words, a controls-based approach to information risk management, supplementing the scenario-, event- and asset-based approaches mentioned elsewhere.
+With the fourth edition, the standard tackles the thorny issue of how to use ISO/IEC 27001 Annex A. The annex is described as an incomplete set of possible controls to be checked for relevance to mitigate the organisation’s identified information [security] risks - in other words, a controls-based approach to information risk management, supplementing the scenario-, event- and asset-based approaches mentioned elsewhere.
 Adopting all four approaches may be costly but there are advantages in exploring information risks from various perspectives.

 < Previous standard ^ Up a level ^ Next standard >